learn-co-curriculum/phase-1-sending-data-with-fetch/README.md

 string and convert it back into key/value pairs in whatever language the server is written in.

-Fortunately, JavaScript comes with a built in method for converting objects to strings, `JSON.stringify()`.
+Fortunately, JavaScript comes with a built-in method for converting objects to strings, `JSON.stringify()`.
 By passing an object in, `JSON.stringify()` will return a string, formatted and ready to send in our request: